UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ![topology with properties shown in node templates](./images/topology-with-properties.png)

-:information_source: Save the changes made so far in the topology editor.
+:information_source: Save the changes made so far in the topology modeler.

 ### 5. Add the Deployment Artifacts